 Should we use coffee grounds in our garden?
-There is still a heavy debate in the gardening community about the usage of coffee grounds in gardens, but this blog will give sensible tips where these disposed coffee grounds are indeed effective and useful for your plants.
+There is still a heavy debate in the gardening community about the usage of coffee grounds in gardens.
+To resolve this mystery, this blog will give sensible tips where disposed coffee grounds are indeed effective and useful for your plants.
 Coffee shops often throw away these valuable coffee grounds before handing them to any resourceful gardener.
-Find out some of the effective ways to use them in your favour.
+Find out some of the effective ways to use them in your favor.

 Serve them as Mulch